 Top 5 Red Carpet Jewelers In New York November 13, 2017 – Posted in: Jewelry Blog

-As the cult of celebrity grows, so does the importance of red carpet events, and those suppliers who vie to get their products onto the biggest and best of those walking the 20 or 30 yards from limo to concert hall.
-Without doubt, the big news from the red carpets are the dresses, shoes and jewelry being sported by the biggest names in the industry and, where jewelry is concerned, it’s probably no surprise that many of the items which are endlessly photographed on fingers, wrists, ears and necks come from jewelers in New York.
+As the cult of celebrity grows, so does the importance of red carpet events.
+Suppliers vie to get their products onto the biggest and best of those walking the 20 or 30 yards from limo to concert hall.
+Without doubt, the big news from the red carpets are the dresses, shoes and jewelry being sported by the biggest names in the industry.
+Where jewelry is concerned, it’s probably no surprise that many of the items which are endlessly photographed on fingers, wrists, ears and necks come from jewelers in New York.

-As one of the world’s most important diamond and jewelry centers, it’s only natural that the city should play a huge part in any important event, so we look at some of the best red carpet jewelers NYC has to offer.
+As one of the world’s most important diamond and jewelry centers, it’s only natural that the city should play a huge part in any important event.
+Here are some of the best red carpet jewelers NYC has to offer.

 Michael Khordipour is, like many in the business of antique jewelry, a collector as well as a dealer.
 The difference with Michael is that collecting exquisite pieces for the M Khordipour catalog is more than just a means to a financial end.
 It’s about building a collection which rivals any other, packed full of unique and simply outstanding pieces that you just won’t find elsewhere.